gregorybesson/blow/README.md

-# Yet Another blow effect
+# Yet Another Blow Effect

 Detect the blow of your user to create innovative interactions ;)